Belgium Seasonal Work Permit Process 2024 – Complete Guide

 • Tourism: Parts of seasonal tourism jobs are often in event planning, catering, and film production.
 Tourists are drawn to Belgium by its long past and many cultural events, which means the country needs temporary workers.

-People who want to get a Belgium Seasonal Work Permit must meet a number of requirements.
+People who want to get a Belgium Seasonal Work Permit must meet several requirements.
 These rules make sure that the workers are qualified for the job and that their hiring follows the rules for work in the country.

 • Job Offer: Those who want to apply must have a job offer from a Belgian company in one of the approved fields.